divblox/divblox.github.io/getting-started.md

 4. Make regular backups of your sandbox data through the Data Modeler "Data Export" tool

 # Downloading Divblox
 Divblox provides a fully configured [VirtualBox](https://www.virtualbox.org/wiki/VirtualBox) image that allows you to start building Divblox apps in no time.
-The purpose of having this Virtual Machine (VM) is to be able to setup Divblox in a single neat package that is already pre-configured to simplify the installation process, although, Divblox can be installed on your primary OS (see advanced setup) it is not reccomended.
+The purpose of having this Virtual Machine (VM) is to be able to setup Divblox in a single neat package that is already pre-configured to simplify the installation process, although, Divblox can be installed on your local OS (see [Deployment](https://divblox.github.io/#/deployment)), but is not reccomended.

 ## VirtualBox Download
 !> Note: the virtual machine image is a 5 GB download.